Chiaki-meow/Chiaki-meow/README.md

-### Hi there 👋
+### WELCOME!!! 🌍

 I'm Chiaki!
-Currently I'm a senior undergraduate student in Shanghai Jiao Tong University.
+I'm a senior undergraduate student in Shanghai Jiao Tong University.

 - 🎑 I'm a CG beginner and trying to find my own eager.
 - ☀️ I'm an positive person, and I'm trying to bring more warm to my friends.